Vitor-W-Espindola/Feather-s-Fight-with-Django/README.md

 <p></p>

-User is the simplest you can be in Feather's Flight.
+User is the simplest you can be in Feather's Fight.

 Fortunately, Django offers an **User** model and also **authentication tools**.

 Furthermore, Django provides a **Group** model too - this is used to differ users from authors.